 Since graduating from Trinity, James has become one of the most sought-after jazz guitarists of his generation, frequently appearing at London’s most prestigious venues in collaboration with UK and international artists.
 His projects have encompassed a broad array of influences and carry a thread of eclecticism; he co-led the Southern Cone Quintet’s chamber music take on Argentinian, Chilean, and Uruguayan folk music; performing with this group at Union Chapel, and the BBC Proms – a concert that was broadcasted on national radio, he was part of the Orpheus Sinfonia in Grammy-nominated composer Tarik O’Regan’s electro-acoustic opera ‘The Wanton Sublime’ at Grime-Born Opera Festival, and recently performed two sold-out concerts at Hackney Empire with Pete Doherty and Carl Barât of The Libertines.

 His duo with German vocalist Sylvia Schmidt explores the Anglo/American folk songs of the Appalachian mountains, creating a sound that embraces the dynamic tension between forces of preservation and transformation.
 They released their debut album ‘As Long As Songbirds Sing’ in 2020, which features James’ arrangement of the song ‘I Wonder As I Wander’, selected by BBC Radio 3 to be played on the Christmas eve ‘Breakfast Show’.

 Recently forming his own quartet, featuring a cast of London’s finest improvising musicians: pianist Bruno Heinen (Denys Baptiste), bassist Tom McCredie (Elliot Galvin), and drummer Shane Forbes (Empirical), James has composed music specifically for this group.
 The writing draws influence from the variety of musical worlds he traverses; from jazz, to chamber music, to contemporary folk.
-An album recording is currently under construction, with a release date to be announced soon.
+Marking his debut album as composer/bandleader, ‘First Quartet’ is scheduled for release in early 2022.

 As a guitarist, James has performed at many major venues in the UK and Europe.
 These include Royal Albert Hall, Queen Elizabeth Hall, Warsaw Philharmonic Hall, Kings Place, Sage Gateshead, Ronnie Scott’s, and Union Chapel.
 Other appearances include numerous international jazz, folk, and classical music festivals.
 He has toured and held residencies across Europe.

 Recognised for carrying his distinctive voice across all of his work, James is in continual pursuit of artistic development.